Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Abstract

 \section{Abstract}

-Two well-known turbulence models to describe the inertial and dissipative ranges simultaneously are by Pao~[Phys.
-Fluids {\bf 8}, 1063 (1965)] and Pope~[{\em Turbulent Flows.} Cambridge University Press, 2000].
-In this paper, we compute energy spectrum $E(k)$ and energy flux $\Pi(k)$ using spectral simulations on grids up to $4096^3$, and show consistency between the numerical results and predictions by the aforementioned models.
-We also construct a model for laminar flows that predicts $E(k)$ and $\Pi(k)$ to be of the form $\exp(-k)$, and verify the model predictions using numerical simulations.
-The shell-to-shell energy transfers for the turbulent flows are {\em forward and local} for both inertial and dissipative range, but those for the laminar flows are {\em forward and nonlocal}.
+Two well-known turbulence models that describe the energy spectrum in the inertial and dissipative ranges simultaneously are by Pao~(1965) and Pope~(2000).
+In this paper, we compute the energy spectrum $E(k)$ and energy flux $\Pi(k)$ using direct numerical simulations on grids up to $4096^3$, and show consistency between the numerical results and the predictions by the aforementioned models.
+We also construct a model for laminar flows that predicts $E(k)\sim k^{-1} \exp(-k)$ and $\Pi(k)\sim k \exp(-k)$.
+Our model predictions match with the numerical results.
+We emphasize differences on the energy transfers in the two flows---they are {\em local} in the turbulent flows, and {\em nonlocal} in laminar flows.